RuberDuck9/ryft-16/README.md

 ## Example Assembly Commands
 Subject to change in the future

+- nop null null null : do nothing (technically you could put anything you want in arguments 1-3 but it wouldn't matter)
 - imm 5 null a : save 5 to register 10
 - cpy a null b : copy the value in register 10 to register 11
 - add a b c : add registers 10 and 11, save the result in register 12